 Without the intent of overselling this simple, seasonal side dish, I will mention that my husband recently purchased some winter squash so that I would make this recipe.

 Initially, I thought his purchase seemed odd, as he’s not particularly fond of orange vegetables.
 But he remembered this recipe from last fall － and suggested I mention here that he is quite a fan!

 For easy last-minute assembly, cut the squash earlier in the day and store in an airtight container or plastic bag in the fridge until ready to cook.

-- 1 winter squash (2 – 2 1/2 pounds; kabocha, delicata, or acorn squash all work well; see notes)
+- 1 winter squash (2 – 2 1/2 pounds; kabocha, delicata, or acorn squash all work well; see notes and recipe above)

 - 1 tablespoon pure maple syrup (may substitute honey)